 How mouthwashes can help your teeth

 Any fluoride in the mouthwash will help to improve the chances of preventing cavities in your teeth.
 This is exactly the same as fluoridated tap water and fluoridated toothpaste.
-If you are getting extra doses of fluoride from these two sources anyway, there is no necessity to use a fluoridated mouthwash as well just to toughen up your teeth.
+If you are getting extra doses of fluoride from these two sources anyway, then this is sufficient.
+There is no necessity to use a fluoridated mouthwash as well just to toughen up your teeth.

-Any alcohol in the mouthwash or a mild antiseptic additive like chlorhexidine acts as an anti bacterial agent and will help to reduce the amount of bacteria in your mouth, especially bacteria that collect in the plaque.
+Any alcohol in the mouthwash or a mild antiseptic additive like chlorhexidine acts as an anti bacterial agent.
+And this will help to reduce the amount of bacteria in your mouth, especially bacteria that collect in the plaque.
 As an accumulation of plaque can help to cause tooth decay as well as gum disease, using a mouthwash can help prevent both these two problems from occurring.

 For pregnant women, mouthwashes may have some value in preventing early labour contractions, although the connection is a little more tenuous.
-There is some evidence that periodontal disease (gum disease) can introduce bacteria into a mother’s bloodstream that can then lead to premature birth contractions and an early birth.
+There is some evidence that periodontal disease (gum disease) can introduce bacteria into a mother’s bloodstream.
+These bacteria can then lead to premature birth contractions and an early birth.
 Mouthwashes have been shown by at least one research study to reduce the incidence of early births.

 Canker sores in the mouth may be eased by using a mouthwash, even a salt water mouthwash due to a reduction of bacteria around the sores.

 If you use a mouthwash to mask the smell from rotting teeth or gums (bad breath).
 This doesn’t actually cure the reason why your teeth or gums smell.
 For that, you will need to visit the dentist and find out what is wrong.
 It may be cavities or gingivitis.
 Both are treatable.